-Fulton County consulted with residents, County staff, government agencies, nonprofit agencies, housing and homeless service providers, and others to develop this Annual Action Plan.
-The County held two public meetings and interviewed key stakeholders to develop its strategy for 2021.
-Applications were solicited from local municipalities for CDBG funds and from ESG service providers.
+Fulton County consulted with residents, County staff, government agencies, nonprofit agencies, housing and homeless service providers, and others to develop this Annual Action Plan (AAP).
+The County held two public meetings on September 23, 2021, and January 6, 2022, and interviewed key stakeholders to develop its strategy for 2022.
+Applications were solicited from local municipalities for CDBG funds.
 HOME funds were allocated to an on-going homeownership program and Tenant-Based Rental Assistance.

-Fulton County held two virtual meetings to present receive stakeholder input on the draft plan.
-The First meeting was held to receive Citizen input on the needs of the County that could be met with federal grant funds and to provide a summary of the past use of funds.
+Fulton County held two virtual meetings to receive stakeholder input on the draft plan.
+The first meeting was held to receive Citizen input on the needs of the County that could be met with federal grant funds and to provide a summary of the past use of funds.
 The second public hearing was held to provide an opportunity for the public to comment on the draft Annual Action Plan.
-The 30-day public comment period ran from March 11 to April 12, 2021.
+The 30-day public comment period ran from December 8, 2021, to January 10, 2022.

 On February 3, 2021, HUD issued a waiver allowing public hearings to be held virtually to allow for social distancing and limited public gatherings during a public health emergency.
-The County/City revised its Citizen Participation Plan to allow for virtual public meetings during public health emergencies.
-The County/City is continuing to follow local, state and federal recommendations to limit public gatherings during the COVID-19 public health emergency.
-As such, the County/City is utilizing the waiver during the development of its 2021 AAP and will solicit public comment and conduct public hearings in a virtual way in accordance with its Citizen Participation Plan.
+The County revised its Citizen Participation Plan to allow for virtual public meetings during public health emergencies.
+The County is continuing to follow local, state, and federal recommendations to limit public gatherings during the COVID-19 public health emergency.
+As such, the County is utilizing the waiver during the development of its 2022 AAP and will solicit public comment and conduct public hearings in a virtual way in accordance with its Citizen Participation Plan.
 Accommodations will be made for persons with disabilities and LEP persons.
 Documents for public review will be shared via the County's Website.